cognizone/semanticz-elastic-indexer/README.md

-# Elastic Indexer
+# SemantiCZ Elastic Indexer

-The 'elastic-indexer' is a Java-based tool that helps in indexing and searching documents in an Elasticsearch cluster using simple and bulk methods.
+The 'semanticz-elastic-indexer' is a Java-based tool that helps in indexing and searching documents in an Elasticsearch cluster using simple and bulk methods.

 ## Prerequisites